BenjaminHerrera/Mock-Research/README.md

 Model Omega described in the paper is Model-002

-The research paper is included in this repository.
+The research paper is included in this repository alongside the logs during training.
+The model checkpoints weren't saved due to their massive size.